dbuschman7/pres-schema-upgrades/README.md

-# Schema Upgrades in a Continious Delivery Environment
+# Schema Upgrades in a Continuous Delivery Environment

 This presentation is a reveal.js app.